SpartanPlume/Parcube/README.md

 Hi,

 Here a platormer game for speedrun.
-The game is only on Linux for now and you need pygame.
-To launch the game, use ./start.py
+The game is on Linux and you need pygame for now and Windows.

+Linux:
+Download the source and install pygame:
+-for Arch: yaourt -S python-pygame
+-for Debian/Ubuntu : sudo apt-get install python-pygame To launch the game, use ./start.py

+Windows:
+Download and extract the zip: https://mega.nz/#!yFgCXJyZ!0oZEJ99UjZcF6PiVZS6QrzjuotUgZDSd28dwYljmdSY Launch start.exe

 You are a cube and you need to reach the end the most rapidly possible if you can.
 You have 3 abilities in total : go to left, go to right, jump; but you have only 2 of these abilities at one time.